mapr/mapr-csi/examples/how-to-use.md

 ### Snapshotting

-With MapR CSI Storage Plugin v1.1.0, Snapshot provisioning is supported for dynamically provisioned volumes only.
+Snapshot provisioning is supported for dynamically provisioned volumes only.
 This provides support for creating/deleting MapR snapshot for newly provisioned volumes created with MapR CSI provisioner.

 Run the following examples from the `examples` directory for Snapshot.